 sudo snap install nmap

-The more experienced Linux/Unix users can install Nmap from the source code as following:
+The more experienced Linux/Unix users can install Nmap from the source code as follows:

-Step 1: Head over the official Nmap download page.
+Step 1: Head over to the official Nmap download page.

 Step 2: Under the Source Code Distribution, click to download the latest stable Nmap release tarball.